 - travels with the owner, or

-- is moved accompanied by an authorised person up to five days before or after the owner's movement.
+- is moved accompanied by an authorised person within five days before or after the owner's movement.

 - The movement of the pet does not have as its aim either the sale of or the transfer of ownership of a pet.